Co-Parenting For Separated & Divorced Parents

 Consistent rules

-If you can come up with family rules for behaviour that are the same at your house and your co-parent’s house, then children find it easier to understand what is expected of them and this makes it easier to apply a consistent approach to discipline.
+If you can come up with family rules for behavior that are the same at your house and your co-parent’s house, then children find it easier to understand what is expected of them and this makes it easier to apply a consistent approach to discipline.

 However, you don’t want to be fighting with your ex about different rules at the different houses.
 You simply can’t control that.
 While it’s good to have consistency between houses, don’t start a war over differences.
 Just focus on what you can control yourself, that is, having clear rules at your house and calmly sticking to them.